We don’t know if you’ve ever thought about it, but:

 Connect With Each Other

-Listen to and talk with each other in ways that help you to better connect with each other.
+Listen to and talk with each other in ways that help you to better connect.
 It’s a GREAT way to grow your marriage in a positive, loving direction.
 And isn’t that a big part of the reason you got married in the first place?
 Didn’t you marry so you would grow together, in love, rather than to grow apart?

-I hope you will put the intentionality into what is needed, to do so (as Steve and I are doing).
-If you do, the rewards can last a lifetime.
+We hope you will put the intentionality that is needed into “just” talking together.
+If you do, the marriage relationship rewards can last a lifetime.

 I’m encouraged to listen to my wife and hear her heart, and really open myself to her more, and be intentional in making conversation.